MicrosoftDocs/defender-docs/defender-xdr/security-copilot-in-microsoft-365-defender.md

 > [!NOTE]
 > Microsoft Defender XDR provides a unified XDR experience for Microsoft Defender for Endpoint, Microsoft Defender for Identity, Microsoft Defender for Office 365, Microsoft Defender for Cloud Apps, and Microsoft Defender for Vulnerability Management.
 Learn more about this pre- and post-breach defense suite in [What is Microsoft Defender XDR?](microsoft-365-defender.md)

-[Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) brings together the power of AI and human expertise to help security teams respond to attacks faster and more effectively.
-Copilot for Security is embedded in the Microsoft Defender portal to enable security teams to efficiently summarize incidents, analyze scripts and codes, analyze files, summarize device information, use guided responses to resolve incidents, generate KQL queries, and create incident reports.

-This article provides an overview for users of the Copilot in Defender, including steps to access, key capabilities, and links to the details of these capabilities.
+This article provides an overview for users of Microsoft Copilot in Microsoft Defender, including steps to access, key capabilities, and links to the details of these capabilities.

 ## Know before you begin